If you’re deaf, have restricted hearing or a speech impairment

 - They’ll then connect you to an adviser who uses British Sign Language (BSL).

-- Get access to relay assistants who’ll give a text-to-voice and voice-to-text translation with Text Relay
+- Get access to relay assistants who’ll give a text-to-voice or voice-to-text translation with Text Relay.
+If you make a chargeable call using the Text Relay service, you’ll receive the following discounts:

 - Contact the emergency services by text by registering with Emergency SMS